nejckorasa/instagram-analyzer/README.md

 ### :round_pushpin: Print table view of most visited location, countries and cities :earth_africa:

-For example, when script is executed for [nejckorasa](https://www.instagram.com/nejckorasa) print for countries looks like this:
+For example, when executed for [nejckorasa](https://www.instagram.com/nejckorasa) print for countries looks like this:

 ````
 Countries: